zhouzypaul/zhouzypaul.github.io/_pages/research.md

 layout: splash
 permalink: /research/
 ---
-My research ambition is to create human-level intelligence and enable autonomy for robots to complete a wide range of real-world tasks.
-To achieve this goal, I am especially interested in **generalization in Reinforcement Learning** through **continual and lifelong learning** and **compositionality**.
-I think the basis of machine intelligence is the ability to **transfer symbols and skills** that can be composed in different ways to adapt to continual changes in the environment.
-I am beyond thrilled by the prospect of achieving embodied AI through composing different perception and control modules, and so my interest also spans **robotics** and **computer vision**.
-Additionally, I recognize that these intelligent agents will not be learning alone in the world, there should be **multi-agent** coordination and humans have a role to play in the learning process.
-This leads to my interest in **imitation learning** and the **reward design** problem to specify tasks and help agents learn faster.
+My research ambition is to build **autonomous robots** that can complete a wide variety of complex real-world tasks and continuously learn new ones.
+I believe this requires **efficient decision-making systems** that can learn from experience and generalize to new tasks.
+Therefore, I am especially interested in **generalization** in **reinforcement learning** through **continual or lifelong learning** and **compositionality**.
 I am fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael Littman](https://www.littmania.com) under Brown's [BigAI initiative](http://bigai.cs.brown.edu).
 Please check out my selected work below.
 {: style="text-align: center;font-size:110%;padding-top:40px"}